 Selling digital products is one way of establishing your online business, apart from other ways of making money online such as display advertising and affiliate marketing.
 There are several types of digital products that you can sell.

 Many people are opting for creating digital products since there are lots of complications that come with handling merchandise.
 Physical products are time-consuming to assemble or create.
-They also have complexities of shipping and handling, taxes valuation, serving international customers, foreign laws, import duties and requirements as well as inventory management.
+They also have complexities of shipping and handling, tax valuation, serving international customers, foreign laws, import duties, and requirements as well as inventory management.

 What’s a Digital Product?